-DLL also called Dynamic Linked Library to contain a set of functions available in Windows 10/8/7 OS.
+DLL also called Dynamic Linked Library contains a set of functions available in Windows 11/10/8/7 OS.
 Another program can call and execute the function.
 DLL is built so they can be updated and maintained separately.
 Today, we are explaining about three such DLL files — Ntdll.dll, Advapi32.dll, and Gdi32.dll

 Remember, these are Windows System files, i.e. part of the core OS.
 They are important and should not be deleted.
 If they are missing, you will have to run SFC or DISM tools to replace corrupt or copy new files.

 1] What is Ntdll.dll

 NT-DLL = NT Layer DLL

 Its another OS file that contains NT kernel functions usually available in C:\Windows\System32.
 It is not a threat or virus or any ransomware.
 And no, you should not delete this file by any means.

 There are over two and a half thousand functions and variables available in the DLL.
 It includes Native API, CSR Utilities, Event Tracing, Loader Functions, Loader initializations, and Run-Time library.

 2] What is Advapi32.dll

 Advapi32.dll is part of Windows 32 APIs, which also includes kernel32.dll, advapi32.dll, and ntdll.dll.
 It offers an API services library that supports security and registry calls.
 It also supports Event Tracing for Window and was first introduced in the fifth version of the DLL